-- the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco or drugs - clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes - articles of clothing that could be deemed to inflict damage on other pupils or be used by others to do so - footwear that may damage flooring.
+- the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco or drugs

+- clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes - articles of clothing that could be deemed to inflict damage on other pupils or be used by others to do so - footwear that may damage flooring.

-In Loch Primary School our uniform can be purchased online at www.schoolwearmadeeasy.com and it comprises of: yellow polo shirt or white shirt and school tie; navy pinafore, skirt or trousers; navy cardigan or sweatshirt.
+In Loch Primary School our uniform comprises of yellow polo shirt or white shirt and school tie; navy pinafore, skirt or trousers; navy cardigan or sweatshirt.